KissLog-net/KissLog.Documentation/source/on-premises/azure/installation-guide.rst

 SQL Database
 ~~~~~~~~~~~~~~~~~~~~~~~

 KissLog server does not use SQL intensively.
-The Basic or Standard tiers should be enough to start with.
+The Basic or Standard tier should be enough to start with.
 If necessary, you can always upgrade it later.

 If you already have an SQL server, you can skip this step.